lalvim/PartialLeastSquaresRegressor.jl/README.md

 ## Using

-PartialLeastSquaresRegressor is compatible with [MLJ](https://github.com/alan-turing-institute/MLJ.jl) machine learning framework.
+PartialLeastSquaresRegressor is used with [MLJ](https://github.com/alan-turing-institute/MLJ.jl) machine learning framework.
 Here are a few examples to show the Package functionalities:

 ### Example 1